 - Expository Theme Tune: The theme song explains the premise of the Princess Fighters' dual lives, though not much else.

-- Five-Token Band: Sailor Jupiter was black, Sailor Mercury was wheelchair-bound and had long red hair, and Sailor Venus was depicted with dark hair and has been speculated to have been a Latina.
+- Five-Token Band: Sailor Jupiter was black, Sailor Mercury was a wheelchair user and had long red hair, and Sailor Venus was depicted with dark hair and has been speculated to have either been Latina or Mediterranean.
 Ironically, perhaps, only one who appears to be Sailor Mars was Asian.

 - Handicapped Badass: Sailor Mercury is now a wheelchair user.
 Instead of a sailboard, she has what appears to be a Leonardo da Vinci flier for space (since she can't stand and sail), and a laser-powered flying wheelchair for ground combat.
 Interestingly, despite the series' implied background of the girls fleeing home in the face of war, it is never explained why Mercury is in a wheelchair.